BladeRunnerJS/scaling-js-apps/services/messages_services.md

 As we said, a nice team have put together some fake services to help us develop our Blade's functionality.
 In order to configure the services you need to know the require path to these implementations.

-Of course, we do.
-So, open up the configuration file for the Workbench, which you'll find here:
+Open the `aliases.xml` configuration file for the Workbench, `chat-bladeset/blades/messages/workbench/resources/aliases.xml`, and set the content as:
-`chat-bladeset/blades/messages/workbench/resources/aliases.xml`, and update it as
-follows:

 ```xml
 <aliases xmlns="http://schema.caplin.com/CaplinTrader/aliases" useScenario="dev">